 What are the advantages of working with measuring points in vibration monitoring?

-Gathering accurate measurement data from vibration monitoring is essential to carrying out your project.
-Precise measurement data forms the basis for preventative efforts, which in turn ensures that buildings remain damage-free and guarantees that people are able to work and relax without any nuisance from disturbances.
-Therefore, it is within your best interests to have the measurement data for analyzing the vibrations arranged as transparently and as easily as possible.
+Gathering accurate measurement data from vibration monitoring is essential to your project.
+Precise measurement data forms the basis for preventative efforts, ensuring that buildings remain damage-free and that people can work and relax without any nuisance from disturbances.
+Therefore, it is within your best interests to have the measurement data to analyze the vibrations arranged as transparently and easily as possible.
 This has been a crucial focal point for Omnidots; to opt for referencing measuring points instead of referencing the measuring device itself.
-But why does this give you a big advantage?
+But why does this give you a significant advantage?

 What is a measuring point?

-A measuring point references a physical location that has been measured for a certain period of time.
-You have the ability to disconnect the sensor, the physical measuring device, from a specific measuring point, in which the data has already been recorded in the cloud.
+A measuring point references a physical location that has been measured for a certain period.
+You can disconnect the sensor, the physical measuring device, from a specific measuring point, in which the data has already been recorded in the cloud.
 This allows you to use the measuring device again on a new project and for a new measuring point.
 In the online platform Honeycomb, you can view the measurement data of each measuring point and the sensor used at that location whenever you want.

 Using an example of a sewerage project at the canal houses in Amsterdam, Lourens Rozema (CTO of Omnidots) explains the advantage of evaluating measuring points instead of the measuring device itself.
-“For a large-scale sewerage project on the Amsterdam canals, vibration measurements had to be carried out in order to protect Amsterdam’s large monumental townhouses.
-Replacing the sewerage does not happen all at once, but rather piece by piece.
-The vibration measurements are then taken at the houses where the excavator is at that time working.
+“For a large-scale sewerage project on the Amsterdam canals, vibration measurements had to be carried out to protect Amsterdam’s large monumental townhouses.
+Replacing the sewerage does not happen all at once but rather piece by piece.
+The vibration measurements are then taken at the houses where the excavator works.
 This allows you to move the sensors along and create a new measuring point for each house in the measuring platform.
 So for each canal house, you have created a measuring point in the online platform Honeycomb, but you may only need three physical measuring sensors.”

 infographic measuring point